affilicious/affilicious-theme/readme.txt

 Official Affilicious Theme for Wordpress with product management, price comparisons, details and more.

 == Changelog ==
+= 0.7.1 =
+* Fixed a bug related to a missing class

 = 0.7 =
 * Made the theme compatible with the beta 0.8
 * Bug fixes